Seasons of Change: Background

 While recording, Robinson and Sinclair had promised Bisset and Scott, on a handshake, that Blackfeather would not release "Seasons of Change" as a single.
 However, Sinclair reneged on that deal and issued it in May 1971 after learning of Fraternity's chart success in Adelaide.
 Blackfeather's version reached number 15 on the Go-Set National Top 60 and remained on the charts for 16 weeks.
 On the end of year charts, it peaked at number 40 on Go-Set Top 60 Singles chart and number 11 on the Top 20 Australian Artists Singles chart for 1971.
 It also reached number 11 on the Kent Music Report – a retro-calculated Australian top 100 singles chart, published in 1993.

-Internal friction resulted in Blackfeather splitting by August 1971, with alternate versions led by Johns and Robinson; Robinson lost the legal dispute over the band's name, and Johns continued with various line-ups thereafter.
+Internal friction resulted in Blackfeather splitting by August 1971 – being replaced by alternate versions led by Johns and Robinson.
+Robinson lost the legal dispute over the band's name and Johns continued with various line-ups thereafter.
 His group "moved toward a simpler rock & roll style."
 Blackfeather's next single, "Boppin' the Blues" (July 1972), was a blues-rock song, which reached number one on Go-Set singles chart and remained for four weeks.
 The CD version of At the Mountains of Madness, with "Seasons of Change", was issued in 1991 via Festival Records.
 The Canberra Times Norman Abjorensen included it in his list of greatest rock songs.